 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: In this way, this article aims to present the self-care and self-control of people with type 2 diabetes mellitus under the objective point of view, taking into account the current recommendations based on scientific evidence, and also from the subjective point of view, emphasizing the aspects related to experience and the subjectivity of these people.
+Core tip: This article aims to present the self-care and self-control of people with type 2 diabetes mellitus under the objective point of view, taking into account the current recommendations based on scientific evidence, and also from the subjective point of view, emphasizing the aspects related to experience and the subjectivity of these people.
 Next, we present the essential skills for self-care and self-control of users and professionals working in primary health care.

 Amorim MMA, de Souza AH, Coelho AK.
 Competences for self-care and self-control in diabetes mellitus type 2 in primary health care.
 World J Diabetes 2019; In press